Karl Wilhelm Diefenbach: Egypt tour, Vienna honorary association

 After Diefenbach's negative experience with the Austrian Art Association, he left Vienna in 1895 for two years.
-He travelled with his disciples across the alps before touring towards Egypt, where, in the land of the Pharaohs, Diefenbach designed and sketched insane plans for huge temples before travelling back to Vienna in 1897 to reclaim his lost works, and where he also planned to publish a magazine called "Humanitas".
-In Vienna, a circle of friends who valued Diefenbach's work actively supported him, which included the pacifist and later Nobel laureate Bertha von Suttner, whom Diefenbach met for the first time at a peace congress in Vienna in 1891, and the publicist Michael Georg Conrad.
-An honorary association was founded to celebrate Diefenbach "as a tremendous pioneer of a higher cultural epoch", and an exhibition should travel through Europe and finally help the man from Hadamar to fame.
+He travelled with his disciples across the alps before touring towards Egypt, where, in the land of the Pharaohs, Diefenbach designed and sketched ambitious plans for huge temples.
+He then travelled back to Vienna in 1897 to reclaim his lost works and planned to publish a magazine called "Humanitas".

+In Vienna, a circle of friends who valued Diefenbach's work actively supported him.
+This circle included the pacifist and later Nobel laureate Bertha von Suttner, whom Diefenbach met for the first time at a peace congress in Vienna in 1891, and the publicist Michael Georg Conrad.
+An honorary association was founded to celebrate Diefenbach "as a tremendous pioneer of a higher cultural epoch", and an exhibition was planned to travel through Europe to finally help the man from Hadamar to fame.